How to Tell if an Onion Is Bad (Easy Signs)

 Red onions usually last for 2-3 weeks in the fridge, while white onions usually last for 1-2 weeks.
 They are best stored in freezer bags or a large freezer-safe container.
 It is recommended to freeze raw onions within a month of purchase.

 If left to stand at room temperature, onions will last up to 2 weeks (14 days).
-This is the norm if you buy onions that are ripe and ready to be used, they also will last up to 2 weeks (14 days).
+This is the norm if you buy onions that are ripe and ready to be used; they will also last up to 2 weeks (14 days).

 Some onions, such as the Bermuda onion, will last for up to a year before they start to sprout.
 Other varieties of onions can last only a few weeks.